marcelpetersen/mobil/_drafts/wunder-mobility-in-2019-a-retrospect.md

 Now, at the turn of the decade, we stand on the cusp of a new era of mobility: one that is **autonomous, electric and shared.**

 It’s been a pleasure working, growing and scaling with you all.
-Here's to another ten years of innovation, ideation and collaboration!
+Here's to another ten years of innovation, ideation and collaboration.

-From our families to yours:
+From our families to yours: happy holidays!

-_Merry Christmas & Happy New Year_